The Chosen (part 2)

 I challenge you to compare the story in the Bible with what you see on the screen.
 I challenge you to do this with everything you see and read.
 If it's different than what you read in scripture then stay away!
 We should not think we know better than God!

-He also tells the woman at the well that someday everything will be about just the heart.
+He also tells the woman (on the tv series) that someday everything will be about just the heart.
 There is an implication we should follow our heart.
 He said the same to Nicodemus in another scene.
 He asks Nicodemus "What does your heart tell you?" implying that Nicodemus should follow his heart.
 I don’t think Jesus would say this?
 Scripture tells us that without Christ, our hearts are evil!

 19 For from the heart come evil thoughts, murder, adultery, all sexual immorality, theft, lying, and slander.
 Matthew 15:19